Must Do Trail Runs in the Eastern Sierra

 Tungsten Hills

-Named for the tungsten that was mined here until the late 1940s these hills are composed primarily of granite and quartz diorite.
+Named for the tungsten that was mined here until the late 1940s the Tungsten Hills are composed primarily of granite and quartz diorite.
 It’s a favorite place for rock hounding and crystals of red garnet can still be found here.
-However, if you’re on a mission to run, the seemingly endless roads and trails here will keep your attention focused on the task.
+However, if you’re on a mission to run, the seemingly endless roads and trails (including a loop) here will keep your attention focused on the task.
 If you’re a seasoned trail runner the only thing that will leave you breathless here … is the view!

 There are a number of good access points with the closest to town being the Tungsten City Rd at just a little over 6 miles from the Bishop Visitor Center.
 The Millpond Recreation Area is also a great place to start and end your Tungsten trail run as it offers well maintained amenities, such as: ample parking, restrooms, picnic areas, and a playground.
 If you’re visiting with a group of friends or family that include non-runners this is the venue for you.